tnebooks/12th-biology/content.en/zoology/reproductive-health/_index.md

 **Foetoscope** Foetoscope is used to monitor the foetal

 heart rate and other functions during late pregnancy and labour.
 The average foetal heart rate is between 120 and 160 beats per minute.
 An abnormal foetal heart rate or pattern may mean that the foetus is not getting enough oxygen and it indicates other problems.

+BREAST SELF EXAMINATION AND EARLY DIAGNOSIS OF CANCER 1.
+Breast is divided

+into 4 quadrants and the center (Nipple) which is the 5th quadrant.

+2\.
+Each quadrant of the breast is felt for lumps using the palm of the opposite hand.

+3\.
+The examination is done in both lying down and standing positions, monthly once after the 1st week of menstrual cycle.

+This way if there are lumps or any deviation of the nipple to one side or any blood discharge from the nipple we can identify cancer at an early stage.
+Mammograms are usually done for women above the age of 40 years and for young girls and women below 40 years, ultrasound of the breast aids in early diagnosis of breast cancer.

+1 2

+3 4

+5

+41 Reproductive Health

 A hand-held doppler device is often used during prenatal visits to count the foetal heart rate.
 During labour, continuous electronic foetal monitoring is often used.